Best Espresso Martini Recipe

 Yes, you can typically make and shake 2-3 martinis in one shaker at a time.

 Nothing beats an espresso martini that you can enjoy right at home!
-This espresso martini recipe is the best, with tips and tricks along the way to make that restaurant-quality, showstopping frothy finish and deliciously balanced coffee flavor.
+This easy espresso martini recipe is the best, with tips and tricks along the way to make that restaurant-quality, showstopping frothy finish, and deliciously balanced coffee flavor.

 Servings: 1 martini